erdinand/apitrips/README.md

 ## Setup Apache Spark

-In order to execute this project, you will also need Apache Spark and Java JDK installed on the machine that will execute the Python code.
+In order to execute this project, you will also need Apache Spark and Java JDK installed on the same machine that will execute the Python code.
 This project was tested with Apache Spark 3.3+ and Java JDK version 8, so it's recommend to use these versions when testing this project.

 ## Setup Application